dameerv/rus-lat-translit/README.md

 This is not security, so you shouldn't use it for transliting users text.
 I used it only for translit fake data in Symfony 4 projects.
+For instance, to make fake email addresses, or logins from russian names.